 [Best Published Paper Award, 2012 Academy of Management – OMT Division]

 Bothner, M., J. Podolny, & E.B.
 Smith.
 2011.
 "Organizing Contests for Status: The Matthew Effect versus the Mark Effect."
 Management Science, 57(3), 439-57.

 [Best Paper Proceedings, 2009 Academy of Management – OMT Division]

 Bothner, M., R. Haynes, W. Lee, & E.B.
 Smith.
 2010.
 "When do Matthew Effects Occur?"
 The Journal of Mathematical Sociology, 33(2), 80-114.

 Bothner, M., E.B.
 Smith, & H. White.
 2010.
 "A Model of Robust Positions in Social Networks."
 American Journal of Sociology, 116(3), 943-92.

 Smith, E.B.
 "It's not how many but how different: The effect of investor dissimilarity on analyst coverage."
 (Under review)

 Smith, E.B. & K. Gaughan.
 "Better in the shadows?
 Public attention, media coverage, and market reactions to female CEO appointments."
 [Best Paper Award, 2016 Academy of Management - OMT Division] (Under review)

 Smith, E.B., C. Wang, & T. Menon.
 "Networks as Self-Defense: Identity Threat and Compensatory Cognitive Network Activation" (Under Review)

 Smith, E.B. & J. Cao.
 "Why do High Status People Have Larger Social Networks?
 Belief in Status-Quality Coupling as a Driver of Social Networking Behavior."
-(Working Paper)
+(Under review)